pts/movemetafs/README.txt

 Improvement possibilites
 ~~~~~~~~~~~~~~~~~~~~~~~~
+!! feature: setxattr on user.tags and user.description
+!! feature: empty meta/tag/$TAGNAME and meta/untag/$TAGNAME folders,
+   list files in meta/tagged/$TAGNAME
+!! doc: qiv-command `mv' support
+!! feature: import tags from ~/.gqview/metadata/home/you/foo.jpg.meta
+!! feature: patch GQview to use us (setxattr) instead of ~/.gqview/metadata
+   Dat: gqview is good, always use UTF-8 in .meta files
+   Change at `Store keywords and comments local to source images'.
+!! feature: tag-add-timestamp for easy undo
 !! configure: ft_max_word_len (global?): now it is 64 -- is it Unicode?
 !!
 Dat: if you do not want _mangé_ to match with _mange_ (this example is in
    French), you have no choice but to use the BOOLEAN MODE with the double